Ridhwaan-Jogiat/E-sign-System/README.md

 - **Default Signature:**
   - Each user can upload and manage multiple signatures (such as a full signature, initials, or company stamp).
 Users can set one signature as their default for each type.
 The default signature is automatically used during one-click signing, ensuring a fast and consistent signing experience.
+- **Signature Manager:**
+  - In the Signature Manager, you can either draw your signature/initials using your mouse or touchscreen, or upload an image file of your signature/initials.

 ---